 create log/test.log

-As you can see we’ve now got the skeleton generated and this would probably be a good to talk some more about the structure of the skeleton.The app folder will hold our controllers, models, views and helpers and will probably be where you write most of your code.
+As you can see, we’ve now got the skeleton generated, and this would probably be a good time to talk some more about the structure of the skeleton.
+The application directory structure consists of several folders, as shown in figure 7.1.

+Figure 7.1 The folders included in the skeleton

+The app folder will hold our controllers, models, views and helpers and will probably be where you write most of your code.

 The next folder is the config folder and as you may have guessed that is where you store your configuration files like the connection strings to your database.
 This folder also contains a file called environment.rb, that file contains the settings and initializers for your application.
 You can specify environment specific options in the subfolder environments (config/environments).
 That folder contains the files for each environment you may have, by default those are development, test and production.
 The config folder also holds the file routes.rb and amazingly that file is where you will configure the routes for your application.

 The folder public is actually the root for your website if you look at it from the web servers perspective.
 And holds all the static files your application may need like the html, JavaScript, CSS and image files.

 In the log folder you can find the different log files that your application will generate.

 In the folder script you can find a bunch of scripts that make working with rails easier.
-It contains scripts to install plug-ins, start the web server
+It contains scripts to install plug-ins, start the web server.

 There is a last folder that deserves some explanation and that folder would be the vendor folder.
-Rails can be run as a gem but you can also freeze the version of rails you’re using for that application within that application and then that will be the version used by the web server.
-That process is called freezing rails and those frozen gems are stored in the vendor folder.
+Rails can be run as a gem, but you can also freeze the version of rails you’re using for that application within that application and then that will be the version used by the web server.
+That process is called freezing rails, and those frozen gems are stored in the vendor folder.
 Furthermore any plug-ins you want to use, are stored in the folder vendor/plugins.
-The vendor folder was aptly named because that’s where you keep youreparty vendor libraries.
+The vendor folder was aptly named because that’s where you keep youre third-party vendor libraries.

 This should give you an idea about what all the folders mean.
 This may be a good moment to talk a little bit more about the extensibility model of Rails: plug-ins.

-7..Easy extensibility through plug-ins
+7.2.2 Easy extensibility through plug-ins

 In any rails application you can override or extend the default behavior through a system of plug-ins.
-I found them to be very useful and created to make logic like html helpers portable between applications.
+I have found them to be very useful, and I have even created a few to make logic, like html helpers and so on, portable between applications.
 There was a way we defined forms that involved larger chunks of html and some JavaScript behavior.
 Since this was the standard way of creating forms for us in all the applications we created a plug-in that we then installed in every application and that was done.
+Plug-ins are a great way to re-use code across projects

-For our application we’re going to use plug-in.
-This plug-in should make it easier to create an authentication procedure .
-If you’ve never installed a plug-in before you will first need to discover the list of repositories it has to search in.
-For the plug-in system to work you need to have subversion installed on your machine.
+For our application, we’re going to use one plug-in called restful-authentication.
+This plug-in should make it easier to create an authentication procedure. .
+If you’ve never installed a plug-in before, you will first need to discover the list of repositories it has to search in.
+For the plug-in system to work, you need to have subversion installed on your machine.
 It helps to have git too because some plug-ins are hosted in git repositories.

 Git